GUT-AI/gut-ai/FAQ/README.rst

 **8. Is GUT-AI Foundation and GUT-AI Network one and the same?**

 No, not at all.
 In order to join the Foundation, you will need to purchase its dedicated governance token.
 In order to participate in the Network, you will need to buy the AGI utility token.
-Crucially, the Network and the Foundation have distinct, independent and completely unrelated governance systems with one anoter.
+Crucially, the Network and the Foundation have distinct, independent and completely unrelated governance systems with one another.
 In other words, governance token holders do not influence the Network in any way, and likewise, utility token holders do not influence the Foundation in any way.
 Also, more than one foundations can be active in the Network on an equal basis with the GUT-AI Foundation, which will have no "special privileges" within the Network.
 More details in the `Whitepaper <https://doi.org/10.31219/osf.io/bxw4h>`_.

-**9. Do the Co-Founders or Genesis members of the Foundation get any "special privillages"?**
+**9. Do the Co-Founders or Genesis members of the Foundation get any "special privileges"?**

 No, not at all.
-Co-Foudners and Genesis members don’t get any "special privileges", but each one of them is something like *primus inter pares* (i.e. first among equals).
+Co-Founders and Genesis members don’t get any "special privileges", but each one of them is something like *primus inter pares* (i.e. first among equals).
 This ensures that all subsequent members who will join later on will not be disadvantaged in any way.

 **10. Is the GUT-AI leaderless?**

 No, not at all.
-Conversely, it is **'leaderfull'**.
+Conversely, both the GUT-AI Foundation and the GUT-AI Initiative are **'leaderfull'**.